Council tax - Exemptions, Discounts and Additional Charges

 Water Services charges reduction

-The scheme helps households who get Council Tax Benefit.
-There is a change from 1st April 2006.
-If you have two or more adults in your house, your water charges will be reduced by 25% if you get full benefit.
-If you get partial Council Tax Benefit, you water services charges reduction will be less than 25%.
+The scheme helps households who get Council Tax Reduction.
+If you have two or more adults in your house, your water charges will be reduced by 25% if you get a full reduction.
+If you get partial Council Tax Reduction, your water services charges reduction will be less than 25%.

 People with disabilities